Sarvesh-CSE/ComputerScience/DBMS/daily short notes of dbms/daily_notes.md

          * In the second normal form, all non-key attributes are fully functional dependent on the primary key.

     3. **Third Normal Form (3NF)**
          * A relation will be in 3NF if it is in 2NF and not contain any transitive partial dependency.
          * 3NF is used to reduce the data duplication.
 It is also used to achieve the data integrity.

+   3.1  **Boyce-Codd Normal Form (BCNF)**
+          * The table should be in the 3rd Normal Form.
+          * X should be a superkey for every functional dependency (FD) X−>Y in a given relation.

     4. **Fourth normal form (4NF)** :-
         * A relation will be in 4NF if it is in Boyce Codd normal form and has no multi-valued dependency.